w3c-fedid/FedCM/README.md

 1. adversarial impersonation
 1. the lack of privacy controls

 The first thing to consider is that an adversarial tracker can and will use any of the affordances that will allow them to break out of the privacy sandbox.
-So, the high level APIs need to implemented in such a way that prevents that from happening.
+So, the high level APIs need to be implemented in such a way that prevents impersonation from happening.

 In many ways, the first problem is related to the second one: if user agents expose clear privacy controls, then uncontrolled tracking cannot happen.